vegaprotocol/documentation/docs/api/overview.md

 ### Transaction hashes
 Once a transaction has been successfully submitted to the chain, you receive the transaction's hash from the wallet.
 A transaction hash is a unique identifier for the transaction, and can be used to find that transaction and check its status on a Vega block explorer.
 Note that a transaction can only be seen by the block explorer once it's been processed by the network.

-Depending on transaction type, most will be given an ID, derived from the transaction hash, which specific to the object the transaction creates once it's processed.
-You can use that object-specific ID with the relevant endpoint to then get richer, more specific information about it.
+Depending on transaction type, most will be given an ID, derived from the transaction hash, which is specific to the object the transaction creates once it's processed.
+You can use that object-specific ID with the relevant endpoint to then get richer, more detailed information about it.

-For example, a submitted order will receive an order ID once the transaction to submit an order has been accepted into a block.
+For example, a submitted order will receive an order ID once the transaction to submit the order has been accepted into a block.
 You can use the REST endpoint to [get order by ID](./rest/data-v2/trading-data-service-get-order.api.mdx).

 ## Versioning
 Once the latest code is prepared for a release, it's deployed to a testnet, where the latest features and updates can be trialled.
-When the validator node operators agree that a version is sufficiently stable to be released to mainnet, all code from that version and the previous versions are upgraded to.
+When the validator node operators agree that a version is sufficiently stable to be released to mainnet, all code from that version and the previous versions are used to upgrade the network.

 Find out what version a data node is running with the [data node info endpoint](./rest/data-v2/trading-data-service-info.api.mdx).

 Breaking APIs changes go through a deprecation cycle, and are announced in the summary for each [release](../releases/overview.md).